 Steven Herzberg , comment on LinkedIn

-That is very true, but still just a part of the problem.
-University endowment funds are huge but still just a leftover and a deposit of an even much greater consumption and production system, which is the higher education system itself.
+That is very true, but it is still just a part of the problem.
+University endowment funds are huge, but they are still just leftovers and deposits of an even much greater consumption and production system, which is the higher education system itself.

 College is increasingly a waste of time.